How to add multiple signatures in Gmail

 Gmail's configured default signatures for different email addresses.

-Currently, when composing a message, you can simply click the From field and select the address you want to send from.
+From now on, when composing a message, you can simply click the From field and select the address you want to send from.
 Gmail will automatically switch to the right signature for that address.

 Gmail compose window showing the From dropdown menu, where users can select their desired sending address.